puar-playground/InGram/README.md

 - `--no_write`: don't save the checkpoints (only used for train.py)

 ## Task
-### 1. modify the model for batch input
 The model file is in `model.py`.
-The input is random initialized embeddings.
-For example, for a KG with M entities and N relations, if the embedding dimension for entity and relation were set to be $d_e$ and $d_r$.
+For a KG with M entities and N relations, if the embedding dimension for entity and relation were set to be $d_e$ and $d_r$.
+(They use 32 for these dimensions) The input is random initialized embeddings of dimension [M, $d_e$] and [N, $d_r$].
+The outputs are learned embeddings with the same dimension.
+I need 2 modifications on the code.

+### 1. modify the model for batched input
+I need a new `model.py` file.
+The model should take batched input.
+For example, a batch size of $3$.
+The initialized inputs should have a shape: [3, M, $d_e$] and [3, N, $d_r$].
+Please make sure each batch is initialized by the method in `initialize.py`.